gmullerb/react-reducer-provider/readme/reference-definition.md

 *properties*:

-1 . `initialState`: inception state for the component.
+1 . `initialState`: inception state for the component or a function to create initial state.
 2 . `id ?: string | number | symbol`: constitutes the identifier of the `SyncReducerProvider`, `AsyncReducerProvider`, `SyncMapperProvider` or `AsyncMapperProvider`, which is useful when using more than 1 provider.

 * [**Use `id` the "right" way**](keep-track-id.md).